Bachelor of Interior Design in Canada: Top Universities, Deadlines, Admission Requirements, Fees, Scholarships, Placements

 - University of Manitoba

-Ques: What is the total cost of a Bachelor of Interior Design in Canada?
+Ques: What is the total cost of doing a Bachelor of Interior Design in Canada?